ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_route_table_info_module.rst

 Synopsis
 --------
-- Manage subnets in AWS virtual private clouds.
+- Gather information about ec2 VPC route tables in AWS
+- This module was called ``ec2_vpc_route_table_facts`` before Ansible 2.9.
+The usage did not change.